Skip to main content

 Register now for the 2026 Rendezvous!
 Please click here to register online or click here for a printable registration form and agenda.

-The GLCC Rendezvous will once again be at Barkers Island Marina in the twin ports of Duluth (S-187) and Superior (S-188) at the western end of Lake Superior.
+The GLCC Rendezvous will once again be at Barkers Island Marina in the twin ports of Duluth (S-187) and Superior at the western end of Lake Superior.
 This flagship event is scheduled from July 10 to 13.
-It’s the fourth time is at Superior-Duluth.
+It’s the fourth time it's at Superior-Duluth.
 The last one was in 2016.

 The Rendezvous Committee has worked hard to make this particular Lake Superior Rendezvous even more exceptional than in the past — and those who have attended any of the three previous Superior-Duluth Rendezvous know it was very tall order.